 How to Be Your Own Bank

 The first step to be your own bank is to realize what the phrase means.
 It does NOT mean you are actually creating a bank.
-Rather, it signifies a huge paradigm shift in your thinking that puts you in the control seat of your money, rather than the banks.
+Rather, it signifies a huge paradigm shift in your thinking that puts you in the control seat of your money, rather than Wall St.

-The five benefits of strategic self banking with life insurance are:
+The 5 benefits of strategic self banking with life insurance are:

-In a previous article we set forth the pros and cons of infinite banking.
+In our pros and cons of infinite banking, we covered the advantage and disadvantages of using life insurance as your bank.
 We list five such benefits below, but please follow the links in this article for more information on the topic of being your own banker.

 Choosing from among the highest rated life insurance companies provides you with a stable foundation to build from.
 Many of these carriers are mutual insurance companies, that have been around for over 150 years.

-In contrast, many financial institutions are not as stable since they often take on huge amounts of leverage.
+In contrast, many financial institutions are not as stable since they often take on huge amounts of risk, often leveraged out to dangerous levels (remember 2008).
 Further, many banks are active in the derivatives market, which should be cause for some concern.
-At the end of 2017, It is estimated that there a$157 trillion derivatives in the marketplace.(1)
+At the end of June, 2021, It is estimated that the gross market value of OTC derivatives contracts came in at $12.6 trillion.
+Source.

 Your policy should be designed to create early high cash value growth.These “banking” type policies are not focused on death benefit, but on cash accumulation.